Application processes are different for coursework and research degrees. Please choose from the categories on the right.

 Identify your proposed area of research, and potential supervisor/s.
 Future research students are encouraged to view the schools:

-Make an inquiry to UTS: Physiotherapy.
+Make an enquiry to UTS Physiotherapy.
 This helps us to connect you to a supervisor and start your application process.

 The school’s research team will help guide you through this step.